pitschr/knx-core/README.md

 A reactive, non-blocking Java library for KNX Net/IP communication.

-The purpose of this library is designed for developers to allow their applications to communicate with KNX world via their KNX Net/IP device (either a KNX router or a KNX interface). _Tunneling_ and _routing_ modes are supported.
+The purpose of this library is designed for developers to allow their applications to communicate with KNX world via their KNX Net/IP device (by using either a KNX router or a KNX interface). _Tunneling_ and _routing_ modes are supported.

 For a demo application see [knx-demo-tty-monitor](https://github.com/pitschr/knx-demo-tty-monitor)